 - Non-standard construction

 So, after all that information, you should be all set and ready for action.
 Without having any stress hanging over your head.
 Equity release is such an excellent financial plan, as you’ve probably seen.

-However, before making your final decision, ensure that you consider the pros and cons of the equity release plan, the affect it’ll have on your life, and also consider other alternatives to borrowing money that are available out there.
+However, before making your final decision, ensure that you consider the pros and cons of the equity release plan, the effect it’ll have on your life, and also consider other alternatives to borrowing money that is available out there.